 Auto-responders in Hiver

 To set up an auto-responder in Hiver, choose the Auto Responder option from the left-hand side menu in the Hiver admin panel.
 Use the toggle switch to turn on/off auto-responders and then use the text editor to compose your auto-responder email.

 Note: To configure auto-responders according to business hours, you’ll have to configure business hours for your shared inbox.

 How is this useful?

-Auto-responders are great for helping you set customer expectations right or give them alternate sources of information/ways to reach you.
+Auto-responders are great for helping you set customer expectations right or giving them alternate sources of information/ways to reach you.

 For instance, you can help your customers by setting up an auto-responder for emails that you receive outside business hours, letting your customers know:

 - when they can expect you to respond